docker/cli/docs/reference/commandline/system_events.md

 ### Filter events by time

-You can filter the output by an absolute timestamp or relative time on the host machine, using the following different time syntaxes:
+You can filter the output by an absolute timestamp or relative time on the host machine, using the following different time formats:

 ```console
 $ docker system events --since 1483283804